Ruth (biblical figure)

 She is one of five women mentioned in the genealogy of Jesus found in the Gospel of Matthew, alongside Tamar, Rahab, the "wife of Uriah" (Bathsheba), and Mary.

+The story of Ruth as told in the Book of Ruth was likely written in Hebrew during the Persian period (550–330 BCE).
+Some scholars generally consider the book to be a work of historical fiction, while other scholars, including evangelical scholars, hold that it is a historical narrative written in the form of a short story.

 Book of Ruth

 In the days when the judges were leading the tribes of Israel, there was a famine.
 Because of this crisis, Elimelech, a man from Bethlehem in Judah, moved to Moab with his wife, Naomi, and his two sons, Mahlon and Chilion.
-There Elimelech died, and the two sons married Moabite women, Orpah and Ruth.
-They lived for about ten years in Moab, before Mahlon and Chilion died, too.
+There Elimelech died, and the two sons married Moabite women, Ruth and Orpah.
+They lived for about ten years in Moab, before Mahlon and Chilion also died.